hbctraining/main/registrations/CFAR_Intro-to-R.md

 This is one of our basic [workshops](https://hbctraining.github.io/main/), and has **NO prerequisites** and no prior programming experience is required.

 This workshop (or fluency in R) is a prerequisite for advanced workshops introducing the analysis of bulk RNA-seq II and scRNA-seq data.
-If you're interested in **both** R and RNAseq, [register here instead](https://hbctraining.github.io/main/registrations/CFAR_bundle_Intro-to-RandIntro-tobulkRNAseqPartII)

 ---